 Our existing Shah Deniz development in Azerbaijan has the lowest carbon of any of our existing operations, and our Tangguh LNG facility in Indonesia has one of the most energy efficient liquefaction processes anywhere in the world.

 Another important thing to remember is the extent to which the countries themselves are benefitting from this new production.
 In Egypt, for example, all of the gas produced at our new West Nile Delta project will be fed into the national grid, helping to secure the country’s energy supply for decades to come.

 How do we differentiate ourselves, when the whole industry is shifting to gas?Between this year and 2020, BP is projected to see the greatest growth in gas production of all the supermajors as new projects come onstream.
 We have a great team who really understand the gas business, everything from reservoirs through to markets.
 And we’ve been shifting towards gas for a number of years now.
 Our gas-biased portfolio today is a very deliberate move.
 With an abundance of gas in the world, it is crucial that as a producer we are at the low end of the cost of supply curve.
 Our modernisation and transformation agenda has a key role to play here, helping to make us more efficient.

-Our focus on technology also differentiates us, including our experience in carbon (CCUS), where we been involved in two demonstration projects, in Abu Dhabi and in Algeria.
+Our focus on technology also differentiates us, including our experience in carbon capture, use and storage (CCUS), where we been involved in two demonstration projects, in Abu Dhabi and in Algeria.